vrtmrz/obsidian-livesync/updates.md

   - Changed:
     - Now no longer `fetch chunks on demand` needs `Pacing replication`
       - The setting `Do not pace synchronization` has been deleted.
-- 0.22.7
-  - Fixed:
-    - No longer deleted hidden files were ignored.
-    - The document history dialogue is now able to process the deleted revisions.
-    - Deletion of a hidden file is now surely performed even if the file is already conflicted.
-- 0.22.6
-  - Fixed:
-    - Fixed a problem with synchronisation taking a long time to start in some cases.
-      - The first synchronisation after update might take a bit longer.
-    - Now we can disable E2EE encryption.
-  - Improved:
-    - `Setup Wizard` is now more clear.
-    - `Minimal Setup` is now more simple.
-    - Self-hosted LiveSync now be able to use even if there are vaults with the same name.
-      - Database suffix will automatically added.
-    - Now Self-hosted LiveSync waits until set-up is complete.
-    - Show reload prompts when possibly recommended while settings.
-  - New feature:
-    - A guidance dialogue prompting for settings will be shown after the installation.
-  - Changed
-    - `Open setup URI` is now `Use the copied setup URI`
-    - `Copy setup URI` is now `Copy current settings as a new setup URI`
-    - `Setup Wizard` is now `Minimal Setup`
-    - `Check database configuration` is now `Check and Fix database configuration`

 ...
 To continue on to `updates_old.md`.